DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 ### How to apply for a scholarship

-You need to apply directly to the scholarship provider via their website.
-They will confirm if you meet their eligibility requirements.
-Each scholarship provider sets their own application deadline, which you can find on their website:
+You need to apply directly to the scholarship provider.
+Each provider sets their own application deadline and will confirm if you meet their eligibility requirements.
+You can find about how to apply, deadlines and more details about each scholarship on the scholarship providers' websites:

 * [the Royal Society of Chemistry](https://www.rsc.org/prizes-funding/funding/find-funding/teacher-training-scholarships/) (chemistry)
 * [BCS The Chartered Institute for IT](https://www.bcs.org/get-qualified/certification-and-scholarships-for-teachers/bcs-computer-teacher-scholarships/) (computing)